 Sie wird mich nach der Arbeit zum Flughafen fahren.

-The second future tense we’re going to talk about expresses an act already having been done.
-In English, we would express this by saying, “after tomorrow, I will have written 12 pages.”
+In English, we have a future perfect tense to talk about a past event from the perspective of the future and we would express this, for example, by saying, “after tomorrow, I will have written 12 pages.”

 Here’s how to structure your sentence:

-subject – werden – past participle of main verb – helping verb
+subject – werden – past participle of main verb – helping verbs (haben/sein)

 Let’s work through a few sentences to practice this tense.
 We’ll use basically the same techniques as the first future tense, only this time making sure we denote the future event as already having happened.

-How to Build Sentences in Future Tense II
+How to Build Sentences in the Future perfect

 Here’s the first sentence we’ll be working on: